 The Museum of Jewish Heritage invites your school to schedule a tour with us and explore our museum’s exhibitions.

-Please note that self-guided tours are only available for students in high school and college and for groups of 45 students or less.
+Please note that self-guided tours are only available for students in high school and for groups of 45 students or less.

 NYC DOE and NYC Charter schools receive free admission once we receive a completed admissions waiver form.
 Title I schools and other schools showing financial need may also receive waived admission upon request.